Finn Fisher-Black: Career

 Fisher-Black started the 2021 season off by defending his National Under-23 time trial title.
 If the elite and Under-23 results were combined Fisher-Black would've won by 9 seconds.
 After a crash in Le Samyn ruled him out of contention he set his sights on the Istrian Spring Trophy.
 Finn started strong with a 6th in the prologue and a 3rd in stage 2 however when it came to the last stage Fisher-Black was 1 second behind in the overall.
 His team worked hard and Fisher-Black gained enough bonus seconds at an intermediate sprint to gain the virtual lead.
-With his team controlling the rest if the stage Fisher-Black managed to win overall.
+With his team controlling the rest of the stage Fisher-Black managed to win overall.
 In the 2021 Tour of Belgium Fisher-Black managed a 3rd in the Stage 3 time trial 18 seconds behind winner Remco Evenepoel he then held his fourth place in the Overall classification till the end of the race.